Smart grid saves power, but can it thwart hackers?

 The worm, apparently, could have been programmed with the ability to take over the meter and remotely disconnect someone's power.
 Davis was able to demonstrate this under contract with an unnamed utility, which hired him to test smart meter security.
 He told his audience the general attitude among utilities is "We'll fix this later," and privacy and security aren't being taken as seriously as they should.

-This raises many questions.
+This raises many smart grid security questions for utilities and regulators.
 Could a hacker remotely spread a virus through smart meters and then disconnect power from thousands of homes and businesses?
 If so, it could introduce tremendous instability to the grid.

 There are already conservation programs in Ontario that give a utility the ability to remotely shut off or control air conditioners, water heaters and other appliances when required to reduce the load during peak times.
 General Electric said last month it will offer in 2010 a "home energy manager" that can connect with and control appliances and a "smart" thermostat in the home.
 Could someone with malicious intentions gain access and wreak havoc?